 What happens when a bank fails?
 It’s a scary thing to think about, and unfortunately, it is all too common in today’s economy.
 In fact, almost 100 banks have failed in the US already this year.
-Thankfully, most banks are covered by the Federal Deposit Insurance Corporation (FDIC), which insures all bank deposits at member banks in the US.
+Thankfully, most banks are covered by the Federal Deposit Insurance Corporation (FDIC), which insures all bank deposits at member banks in the US, including the best military banking institutions.

 In the event the bank fails, the money is guaranteed by the FDIC and depositors do not lose money.
 The FDIC was created to prevent people from making runs on their banks and causing banks to collapse when they were otherwise healthy.
 This was a HUGE problem in the Great Depression, and caused many banks to fail because people panicked about the overall economic situation and withdrew their savings – depleting the bank’s reserves and its ability to operate.
 Thousands of people lost their life’s savings – so the government stepped in to insure bank holdings to prevent a similar situation from happening again.